ueffel/caddy-brotli/README.md

 Uses the pure go brotli implementation <https://github.com/andybalholm/brotli>

 This implementation is NOT high performance, so it is not recommended to use this encoding as primary compression algorithm.
-Use gzip instead.
+Use gzip or zstd instead.

+The new matchfinder algorithm implementation in andybalholm/brotli is also supported, use with `v2`.

+> Currently they [new compression algorithms] give better results than the old implementation (at least for compressing
+> my test file, Newton’s Opticks) on levels 2 to 7.

+quoted from the README of <https://github.com/andybalholm/brotli>.

 ## Installation